One of the first questions commonly asked by newcomers to the world of armory is “what colors can I use?”

 The exact hue or shade you use is not important, as long as it is unambiguous, but period armory generally used bold colors rather than soft pastels.

-Generally speaking, you can not place a light charge on a dark background, or vice versa; this requirement is known as the “rule of tincture.”
+Generally speaking, you can not place a light charge on a light background, or a dark charge on a dark background; this requirement is known as the “rule of tincture.”

-As a result, nearly all armory contains at least one color and at least one metal, allowing for the high-contrast pairings shown below.
+As a result, nearly all armory contains at least one metal and at least one color, allowing for the high-contrast pairings shown below.

 In addition to the basic tinctures, there are also some patterns known as furs and treatments, which are also treated the same way as the plain tictures.